At-Fault Driver Won’t Contact Insurance

 Statute of limitations in California

 Although the at-fault driver will not respond, this should not prevent you from filing a lawsuit against the other driver.
 California has a statute of limitations that place has a limit on filing claims.
 Each state has a different statute of limitations, and it can range from one year up to 3 years to file a claim.
 Any claims brought to court after the statute of limitations has run will be dismissed.
-For more information on the statute of limitations, please visit our page here.
+For more information, please read our latest blog on the statute of limitations for car accidents in California.

 Contact your insurance company